Parable of the Renegades

 Aside from the neon lights that were practically everywhere, enticing music from different venues blasted within the confines of the district’s vicinity, and outspoken women in provocative outfits stood outside to hand out pamphlets that advertised their services.

-The northwest district of Cameron’s Feint conformed to a different kind of culture not practiced by the rest of the town.
+The northwestern district of Cameron’s Feint conformed to a different kind of culture not practiced by the rest of the town.
 It even declared independence over a decade ago to cement this fact.
-Thus, a new identity was needed for the former northwest district of Cameron’s Feint.
+Thus, a new identity was needed.

-It’s unknown when and who came up with the new name, but the district had since then became infamously known as “San Desquiciado,” a place where people were granted the freedom to do as they pleased.
+It’s unknown when and who came up with the new name, but the northwestern district had since then become infamously known as “San Desquiciado,” a place where people were granted the freedom to do as they pleased.

 Established as a red-light district, San Desquiciado was the location of many brothels, nightclubs, adult theaters, and other facilities dedicated to pleasure, but that wasn’t all it had to offer.